Achilles Tendon Rupture Recovery: An Athlete’s Journey

-I’ve noticed that a lot of my videos and recovery blogs are not as accessible as I’d like them to be, so this designated page about my Achilles Tendon Rupture, Surgery & PT/Recovery Journey will help to fully resolve this issue and provide you with easy access to any recovery material you may need for your own progress.
+You can find my videos and recovery blogs on this designated page about my Achilles Tendon Rupture, Surgery & PT/Recovery Journey to provide you with easy access to any recovery material you may need for your own achilles recovery journey.
+I hope this helps you!

 - Help, motivation and advice from the trauma of an Achilles tendon rupture/surgery